Tennis star Nikoloz Basilashvili acquitted of domestic violence charges

 “In accordance with the concept of presumption of innocence, the court decided beyond any reasonable doubt in favor of the accused,” the statement added.

-The 32-year-old Basilashvili denied all the allegations against him and told CNN that he is happy everything is over and he can go back to his normal life.
+The 32-year-old Basilashvili had denied all the allegations against him and told CNN that he is “happy everything is over and (he) can go back to (his) normal life.”

 After the trial, Dorokashvili criticized the judicial system in Georgia, posting on Instagram that the country is “killing women.”